QLavi/XprV2/README.md

 ```

 ## Targets (for now)
-- Parse simple statements and generate Abstract Syntax Tres -Done
+- [x] Parse simple statements and generate Abstract Syntax Tres
-- Generate bytecode and run that on the virtual machine -Done
+- [x] Generate bytecode and run that on the virtual machine
-- Print Statements and Test Suite -Done almost
+- [x] Print Statements and Test Suite
-- Implement condition and looping constructs
+- [ ] Implement condition and looping constructs
-- Implement Lists
+- [ ] Implement Lists